fernandobrito/sigaa_parser/README.md

 To make development faster, course and bachelor program pages are cached under the `cache` folder.

-### Keeps track of javax.faces.ViewState

-SIGAA is developed using JSF.
-In order for our parser to work, we need to keep track of the `javax.faces.ViewState ID`, which is an integer returned on every response.
-This number must sent back on every request.

 ## Installation

 Add this line to your application's Gemfile: